Brink-Software/AksWorkshop/labs/lab2-exploring-k8s-api/LAB.md

 }
 ```

-Examine and run the code to see the generated output.
+Examine and run the code using `dotnet run` in the terminal to see the generated output.

 ## 6: Watching kubernetes resources